kraksoft/vagrant-box-debian/README.md

 Debian Vagrant Boxes
 ====================

 This repository provide ready to use Vagrant boxes.
-You can download it from ["releases"](https://github.com/kraksoft/vagrant-box-debian/releases) tab.
+You can download them from ["releases"](https://github.com/kraksoft/vagrant-box-debian/releases) tab.

 They are based on Debian/amd64 netinst iso file and created using [this](https://github.com/kraksoft/vagrant-box/blob/master/build-debian.sh) script.